 Miami Domestic Violence Attorney

-Domestic violence is among this most common crimes charged at the state level.
+Domestic violence is among the most common crimes charged at the state level.
 But there is no actual crime called domestic violence.
 Domestic violence refers to the relationship between the accused and the victim.
 And sometimes, domestic violence doesn’t even have to be violent.
-Cyberstalking or stalking for example, are not crimes of actual violence, but still within the domestic violence subset.
+Cyberstalking or stalking, for example, are not crimes of actual violence but still within the domestic violence subset.
 The difference between domestic violence and other criminal offenses is the way they are investigated and prosecuted.
 Almost every police department has a specific domestic crimes unit.
-The officers in those unites are uniquely trained to deal with the victims of domestic violence and suspects accused of domestic violence.
+The officers in those units are uniquely trained to deal with domestic violence victims and suspects accused of domestic violence.
 The same is true on the prosecution level, with specially trained prosecutors and judges assigned to these cases.

 Anyone can be charged with a domestic violence crime.
-Often, the individuals who find themselves charged are otherwise law abiding, productive and good citizens.
-It can be one argument, one drink too many, one lapse in judgement or a simple misunderstanding, yet an individual can find themselves in jail facing the loss of their job, career, home or children.
+Often, the individuals who find themselves charged are otherwise law-abiding, productive, and good citizens.
+It can be one argument, one drink too many, one lapse in judgment, or a simple misunderstanding, yet an individual can find themselves in jail facing the loss of their job, career, home, or children.
 When facing a domestic violence charge, getting a quality lawyer and getting one fast is the best way to put that incident behind you.

 What are Domestic Violence Crimes?